-As Kentucky passed the PIP goal for Item 12 in the 31st measurement period and continued to consistently increase scoring throughout subsequent measurement periods, several activities within the CFSP contributed to the improvement of assessment of needs and service provision across this item.
-Those included the implementation of a safety model, to include the implementation of an ongoing risk assessment, and the expansion of the prevention service array.
-The safety model assists in identifying safety threats and risk factors for frontline staff to assist families in identifying needs.
-Parents have access to appropriate services to meet identified needs through the service array.
+Activities within the CFSP that are anticipated to improve assessment of needs and service provision across Item 12 include the implementation of a safety model, to include the implementation of an ongoing risk assessment, and the expansion of the prevention service array.
+The safety model will assist in identifying safety threats and risk factors for frontline staff to assist families in identifying needs.
+Parents will have access to appropriate services to meet identified need through the service array.
 Additional updates for these activities can be found in Section I.A and B of the APSR.

-PIP activities that contributed to improved scores for Item 12 included service array strategies targeted at improving the quality and accessibility of services.
-Activities to assist in meeting the needs of children, parents, and foster parents included embedding screening and assessment into practice to assist staff in accurately identifying children's behavioral health needs upon entry into care and resulting in the identification of the best placement for each individual child.
+PIP activities that are anticipated to improve scores for Item 12 include activities within the service array strategy targeted at improving the quality and accessibility of services.
+Activities underway to assist in meeting the needs of children, parents, and foster parents include embedding screening and assessment into practice to assist staff in accurately identifying children's behavioral health needs upon entry in to care and resulting in the identification of the best placement for each individual child.
 The placement stability protocol process mapping is anticipated to help identify areas of need for foster parents prior to placement disruption.
-The expansion of prevention services also assists in increasing the department's ability to meet the needs of children, parents, and foster parents as many prevention services allow for intervention in the foster home, as well as in the home of origin.
+The expansion of prevention services will also assist to increase the department's ability to meet the needs of children, parents, and foster parents as many prevention services allow for intervention in the foster home, as well as in the home of origin.